 Then I was shown the light.

-In my mid 20’s my eyes were opened and my heart-strings pulled when I realized that my childhood love of malty smells could be coupled with an appreciation for the substance of my youth in Craft Beer.
+In my early 20’s my eyes were opened and my heart-strings pulled when I realized that my childhood love of malty smells could be coupled with an appreciation for the substance of my youth in a new global movement: craft beer.
+The variety of flavors, the art of brewing, and social, environmental and consumer movements that accompanied the growing scene.
 Once my consciousness was expanded it was like finding Jesus or grasping Quantum Mechanics- THERE WAS HOPE FOR THE WORLD YET!

 Long roads later, here I sit, with a full dedication to home brewing and a desire to share my new found understanding.